DIY Mole Removal: Is It Ever a Good Option?

 Your doctor should check any changing or new mole to ensure there are no signs of skin cancer.
 Moles often change in response to hormonal fluctuations, such as during puberty and pregnancy.
 Benign moles can be left untreated or removed for cosmetic reasons.
 Removal of harmless moles is not covered by OHIP.

-At our clinic in Ontario, Canada, removal of a benign nevus typically starts at $495.
-Your actual price will depend on the size and location of the mole you want removed.
-We will provide you with a specific price prior to your procedure.
+At our clinic in Ontario, Canada, removal of a benign nevus will depend on the size and location of the mole you want removed.
+We will provide you with a specific price prior to your procedure, but you can get a general figure on our pricing page.

 Mole removal is a safe procedure when performed by an experienced and qualified doctor who has the mole screened for cancer and other diseases after removing it.
 At-home mole removal is risky for a variety of reasons, which include: